alankan886/SuperMemo2/README.md

 ```
 And so on.

+<a name="todo"/> </br>
 ## To-do

- - More unit and integration testing on the functions
+ - [ ] More unit and integration testing on the functions
- - Check which different Python versions before 3.7 the package can run on.
+ - [ ] Check which different Python versions before 3.7 the package can run on.
- - Add some basic background introduction on SuperMemo-2 (Like the quality values).
+ - [ ] Add some basic background introduction on SuperMemo-2 (Like the quality values).
- - Look for good practices for designing a package for user experiences.
+ - [ ] Look for good practices for designing a package for user experiences.